-Caution: driven equipment) from the motor shaft before lifting the motor.
-Do not lift the motor and its driven load by the motor lifting hardware.
+Caution Caution: Caution: Caution: Do not lift the motor and its driven load by the motor lifting hardware.
 The motor lifting hardware is adequate for lifting only the motor.
-Disconnect the load (gears, pumps, compressors, or other
+Disconnect the load (gears, pumps, compressors, or other Do not over-lubricate motor as this may cause premature bearing failure. perform maintenance.